Days after Rajya Sabha praise, Sharad Pawar to meet PM Modi today on farmers crisis

 New Delhi, Nov 20: Amid Maharashtra power tussle, Nationalist Congress Party (NCP) supremo Sharad Pawar will meet Prime Minister Narendra Modi on Wednesday to discuss farmers' issues.
 The meeting is expected to take place around 12 pm in Parliament.

-The meeting is significant as Sharad Pawar's NCP is seen as key player for an alliance that can take power in Maharashtra.
+The meeting is significant as Sharad Pawar's NCP is seen as a key player for an alliance that can take power in Maharashtra.

 Meanwhile, the Congress and the NCP would hold another round of talks on the formation of a government in Maharashtra.